MUSTIQUE T20 CRICKET WEEKEND RESULTS - NBC SVG

-Rock Masters and defending champions, SA-LAN-GA Tama Hawks advanced to the semi-finals of the Mustique Twenty/20 Cricket Championship following victories last weekend at the Mustique Playing Field.
+Rock Masters and defending champions, SA-LAN-GA Tama Hawks will contest the Final of this year’s Mustique Twenty/20 Cricket Championship following semi-final victories over the weekend at the Mustique Playing Field.

-On Saturday, Rock Masters defeated A-LUM-BRE-RA Sweepers by 13 runs in a match reduced to 15-overs because of a late start.
+Rock Masters defeated Black Moon Alliance by 9 wickets under the Duckworth/Lewis Method on Saturday.

 The Final is scheduled for Sunday 7th October at 2:00 in the afternoon.